Morsmalleo/AhMyth/Dev/Updating_AhMyth.md

 ==============================
 Next all I had to do was;

-- Copy the `org.telegram.messenger.ApplicationLauncher` text from the Manifest file
+- Copy the `org.telegram.messenger.ApplicationLauncher` code from the Manifest file

 - cd into the Decompiled Telegram APK folder